Dr. Glenn R. D’Addario, MSPT, DPT

-Glenn has also participated in multiple continuing education programs, completing course work focusing on the Thoracic Spine: A Manual Approach, Functional Training and Sports Physical Therapy, FMS Levels 1 & 2 and studied Dry Needling.
+After earning his doctorate, Glenn has also participated in multiple continuing education programs, completing course work focusing on the Thoracic Spine: A Manual Approach, Functional Training and Sports Physical Therapy, FMS Levels 1 and 2 and the required training of Foundations in Dry Needling through S&F Education.
 Dr. D’Addario is also a peer-educator mentoring new physical therapists and conducting informational in-services on various orthopedic topics and techniques.

 Dr. D’Addario’s true passion is manual therapy.
 Manual therapy uses skilled, specific hands-on techniques, including manipulation and mobilization, to diagnose and treat soft tissues and joint structures.
 Glenn combines manual therapy techniques with his expert analysis of functional movement patterns, prescribing unique exercise programs that achieve exceptional results with multiple patient populations and diagnoses.

 Dr. D’Addario has a license to practice physical therapy in the Commonwealth of Massachusetts, is an active member of the American Physical Therapy Association and is certified in CPR, First Aid and AED.

 When not working, Glenn is an avid skier and tennis player.
 He enjoys watching New England sports and live music, as well as cooking and playing the guitar.
 He currently resides in Middleton with his wife Lauren and daughters Sophie and Stella.